 - You can find high-paying jobs

-- You might need to pay a subscription fee to access some job boards
+- There is a subscription fee to access some job boards

 - Some jobs might require you to have experience as a VA